triangledirt/obj/BUILD.md

 ## build

-now build—(from the case directory) execute
+now build—(from the obj directory) execute

     ./make